Weasy666/bevy_svg/README.md

         origin: Origin::Center, // Origin::TopLeft is the default
         transform: Transform {
             translation: Vec3::new(0.0, 0.0, -600.0),
-            // The scale you need depends a lot on your SVG and camera distance it
+            // The scale you need depends a lot on your SVG and camera distance
-            // is currently rather unpredictable, so you need to try it out a bit
             scale: Vec3::new(1.0, 1.0, 1.0),
             rotation: Quat::from_rotation_x(-std::f32::consts::PI / 5.0),
         },